 - "Christ," Meg exclaimed and walked quickly around the table.

 Everyone had stopped working to follow the commotion.
 The boy wasn't bleeding, but he would develop a big bruise.
 He was trying hard not to cry.
-Meg hugged him and said softly,
+Meg held his foot and said softly,

 - "You're ok.
 You'll be ok."
-This was probably inappropriate, she realized, but the boy stopped squeeling.
+The boy stopped squeeling.

 - "I'm sorry!
 I'm sorry!
 I'm sorry!"
 The Indian girl was standing next to them, pulling on the red sweater Meg had tied around her waist.
 Meg let go of the boy.